 The history of this picturesque village claims that a Czech Christian hermit lived in a cave below this cliff for over 40 years.
 This was in the 9th century.
 Looking down, you will see a Benedictine monastery.
 Now return to the steps and follow them all the way down to the village.
 There are a couple of peacefully located cafe and restaurant terrasses if you have time for a short rest.
 I’ve been told by a friend that the hotel restaurant Obečna Škola concocts a wonderful “coq au vin”.
 Then (with your back to the path you came down), you must go left and follow the road to the next village, Hostim.
 Your dog will need to be on the leash during this section of the walk.
 Resume the walk description at the symbol 🍀.

-If you opt for the 2 hour (walking briskly), shorter version of the walk, at propadlé vody, turn left and follow the trail down to the village Hostim.
+If you opt for the 9,5 Km version of the walk, at propadlé vody, turn left and follow the green trail down to the village Hostim.
 Just as you emerge from the forest, you will find a functional, hand operated water fountain should your dog require a drink.

 Follow the cycle path to the left (river to you right) and you will see ahead of you, the blue road bridge connecting the village of Srbsko with the railway station.

 Perhaps before taking the train back to Prague, you might want to have some lunch or refreshments.
 In Srbsko, there are several restaurants.
 The most popular, with undoubtably the best view of the Berounka river, is the hotel retaurant U Berounky but it is often very busy at weekends and I have found the hotel restaurant Elma, further along to the right, on the street V Chaloupkach, more welcoming.
 If you have come by car, you just need to follow the road up through the village (Svatojanska street) to complete the circuit.